There are a number of Photographic Distinctions available to club photographers, the main ones are discussed below.

 BPE Crown Awards

-The British Photographic Exhibitions are a collection of exhibitions run by photographic societies across the country, which are open to any club photographer.
-Acceptance of an image into a BPE exhibition gives one point towards a Crown Award, which entitles the photographer to use the letters acknowledging their award after their name.
+The British Photographic Exhibitions are a collection of exhibitions run by photographic societies across the country, which are open to any UK based photographer.
+Acceptance of an image into a BPE exhibition counts as one point towards a Crown Award, which entitles the photographer to use the letters acknowledging their award after their name.
 The BPE crowns are awarded as follows:-

 - BPE1 Crown Award – 25 points